interactive-solutions/officebot/README.md

 * Decides who is in charge of cleaning on a weekly basis and reminds them.
 * Links to YouTrack issues when an issue number is mentioned in a channel.
+* Reminds users to estimate and assign new YouTrack tasks.

 ## To do